Antoine-Demailly/angularjs-johnpapa-snippets/README.md

 ### Snippets

-You can use the following snippets in JavaScript.
+You can use the following snippets in JavaScript files.

 ##### ngmodule
 ``` javascript